LBHackney-IT/Data-Platform-Playbook/docs/playbook/unit-testing-guide.md

 ## Writing your own tests

-Ensure that you run the tests and that they are all passing before writing your own tests.
+- Ensure that you run the tests and that they are all passing before writing your own tests.
-See [README.md][readme] for instructions on how to do this.
+See [README.md][readme] for instructions on how to do this
 - The tests are stored in the scripts folder of the project alongside the glue scripts themselves.
 Start by creating your own glue job script as usual, `script_name.py`, and also a test file `test_script_name.py`.
 Test files should be named with "test" at the beginning of the file.
-For example, `test_cleaning_script.py`
+For example, `test_cleaning_script.py`.
+  - You will need to organise your script according to the [Organising your code so it can be tested](#organising-your-code-so-it-can-be-tested) above
 - Define a function within `script_name.py`, which takes in the input DataFrame(s), and returns the DataFrame to be written.
-- Within your `test_script_name.py` start creating tests, using the `test_address_cleaning.py` as template.
+- Within your `test_script_name.py` start creating tests.
+  You can use the [test_spark_example][test_spark_example] as a template and [address cleaning][address_cleaning] as an example of a fully tested script.
   Test method names should start with a "test" in their name, otherwise the tests won’t be run.
   Ensure the name clearly describes what is being tested.
   For example, if you are testing the behaviour of adding a unique id column, then a suitable name may be along the lines of `test_creates_unique_id_column`.
+- There are some helper functions in `unit_testing_helpers.py` which you can use in your tests.
+  If you do decide to use these functions, ensure you import them at the top of your test file.
+- If your script is using a logger, you will need to pass it into your testable method.
+  See the `clean_addresses` function in the `test_address_cleaning.py` for an example of how you can do this.

 We use the following things to help write and run tests against pyspark scripts.